 Buffet Knows Donations

-As with many tax-related issues we can look at some of the country’s super rich for an example of how to do things right.
+As with many tax-related issues we can look at some of the country’s super-rich for an example of how to do things right.
 According to reports, Warren Buffet donated $2.6 billion to charity last year and in 2014, he has already matched that total and then some, with $2.8 billion in donations to charity.
-However, Mr. Buffet didn’t throw briefcases full of cash to these charities; instead he donated stock shares from his company.
+However, Mr. Buffet didn’t throw briefcases full of cash to these charities; instead, he donated stock shares from his company.
 So why donate stock and not cash?

 Stocks Yield Greater Returns

 The reason has to do with the tax deduction, of course.
 When you donate stock your charitable contribution deduction is based on the fair market value of what you give.
 Why is that?
 Value and basis are not the same and that means a larger tax advantage for those who donate stock.
 How so?
 By giving his shares at their market value, Mr. Buffet receives credit for any appreciation his shares experience, without having to pay income tax on the amount he gains.
-That alternative is much better than selling his stock, then paying taxes for his increase and then donating the cash.
+That alternative is much better than selling his stock, then paying taxes for his increase and then benefits of donating to charity the cash.

 Follow Mr. Buffet’s Lead

 As you can see, when you make charitable donations this way you can get a much larger donating stock to charity tax deduction advantage for your donations.
 So if you want to save like the wealthiest people, you should donate like the wealthiest people.